-I acknowledge that I have read Highway Clerk position and I cert • • Applicant Signature Date Witness Management has the right to a time. dd or change the ese duties of the position at any
+I acknowledge that I have rec Highway Clerk position and I c • cription and requirements for the in perform these functions.
+Applicant Signature Date Witness Management has the right to time. add or chan ge these duties of the position at any